ajh1143/ajh1143.github.io/_posts/2017-10-28-LinearReg.md

 Should you find correlation, you'll be presented with a number.
 That number will tell you a lot.
 It will tell you whether the relationship is positive, with a upward sloping line, or a negative one, with a downward slope.
 It will tell you how strong the relationship is, a higher number implying a more useful predictive quality.

-Let's say you find a correlation of 0.75, this simply means that 75% of your Y's behaviour can be predicted by variable X. We'd all like to be able to predict future outcomes, and linear correlation is one way we can.
-It's not without risks if you dump resources into a faulty correlation, but when done correctly, the rewards can be worth it.
+Let's say you find a correlation of 0.75, this simply means that 75% of your Y's behaviour can be predicted by variable X.
+We'd all like to be able to predict future outcomes, and linear correlation is one way we can.
+It's not without risks if you dump resources into a faulty correlation, but when done correctly, the rewards can be worth the investment.

-The most common method for linear regression is the Pearson method, a parametric test.
+The most common method for linear regression is the Pearson method, a parametric test which yields a correlation coefficient we can use for modeling.

 Here's a bried overview